mathjax/MathJax-docs/web/hosting.rst

 Once you have acquired the MathJax files by one of the methods described above, you need to make the proper files available on your web server.
-Note that most of the files in the MathJax distribution are not needed on the server.
+Note that most of the files in the MathJax source distribution are not needed on the server.
 For example, the ``@mathjax/src/ts`` directory is typescript source code for MathJax, and this is compiled into the javascript files found in the ``@mathjax/src/mjs`` or ``@mathjax/src/cjs`` directory.
 But even these are not the files you want on your server.
 These javascript files are further processed into the MathJax components stored in the ``@mathjax/src/bundle`` directory using the data in the ``@mathjax/src/components/mjs`` directory.

 It is the contents of the ``@mathjax/src/bundle`` directory that you want to make available on your server, as these are the files that are